 Meeting the Needs of Employers

 Other ‘girls only’ programs are designed by Bay Area LEEDS to respond to needs of specific industry sectors and individual companies.
 Let us know if you have an idea you would like to pursue.
-We’re here to help you realize your desire to support girls in STEM.
+We’re here to help you realize your desire to support girls in STEM while building your talent pipeline.